Taiwan Rescuers Free Nine From Cave After Quake - UrduPoint

 Rescuers set off early Friday to airdrop boxes of food and supplies to a group of students, teachers, residents and some tourists stuck at an elementary school that was inaccessible.

-One of the places cut off was a youth hostel, where a staffer told AFP on Thursday that more than 50 people -- including a Briton and four German nationals -- were stuck waiting for roads to be cleared.

-"We are all safe and have enough supplies.
-The damaged roads are being repaired," the staffer surnamed Lin said, adding that she was hopeful they could leave by Friday afternoon.
+Taiwan's foreign ministry said more than 80 stranded foreigners were rescued during the critical hours following the quake.

+"Rescuers are not giving up," said Taiwan's vice president-elect Hsiao Bi-khim, calling them the "true heroes of a resilient Taiwan".

-But the light rain which started around noon meant more precarious conditions, said Wu Bao-lung, a search and rescue team leader, who was near the park's entrance.
+But a light drizzle throughout the day meant more precarious conditions, said Wu Bao-lung, a search and rescue team leader, who was near the park's entrance.

-"I've asked my colleagues to watch out for their safety...
-The collapse inside is quite serious, and there are constant aftershocks today, but we will still try our best," he told reporters.
+"I've asked my colleagues to watch out for their safety... there are constant aftershocks today, but we will still try our best," he told reporters.

-In Taiwan's north, life continued as normal, though remnants of the quake damage could still be seen.

-One sky train rail in New Taipei City appeared to have been dislodged, with engineers and welders working to fix the line, while alleys around Taipei where debris was still falling were cordoned off.

 Recent Stories